-Whether you will be opening a restaurant, bar/tavern, or nightclub, the Law Office of Nir Basse has vast experience in the complicated process of securing a liquor license in Chicago and the surrounding Chicagoland area.
-The Liquor Licensing and Inspection process requires many questions to be answered, and we can do just that.
+Whether you will be opening a restaurant, bar/tavern, or nightclub, the Law Office of Nir Basse has vast experience in the complicated process of opening a bar/restaurant and securing a liquor license in Chicago and the surrounding Chicagoland area.
+The Liquor Licensing and Inspection process requires many questions to be answered and steps to be taken, and we can handle all of that.

 Our services include providing all the necessary tools and information to help your establishment succeed.
 We review your business plan, help form your company, work with investors and help to negotiate a lease or real estate contract in conjunction with the liquor license application.
 We help you to obtain both the Illinois liquor license and municipal licenses required for operation.
 Without both, you will not be able to order liquor from state licensed distributors.
 Clients receive assistance in obtaining: Restaurant Licenses with Incidental Liquor Licenses, Tavern Licenses, Sidewalk Cafe Licenses, Patio Licenses, Late-Hour licenses, and any other related licenses.
 Our ability to understand the clients' needs and goals allows us to establish a foundation that can often prevent issues from arising in the future.
 After receiving your license, we advise you on how to remain compliant with relevant rules and laws of the licensing agencies.
 We will work with your neighborhood, community groups and local politicians to assure the establishment is welcomed in the community.

-With location being the biggest factor when it comes to obtaining a liquor license, our firm is equipped with knowledge of the best real estate for obtaining a liquor license.
+With location being the biggest factor when it comes to obtaining a liquor license, our firm is equipped with knowledge of where different types of businesses and licenses are permitted or prohibited.
 We save you time by only looking at properties that can be licensed.
 There are “vote-dry” precincts in which the community has voted against alcohol sales of any kind, and existing licenses have to close.
-Additionally, some location issues, such as moratoriums, are two straight line blocks throughout the city that prohibit the issuance of a new package good license, tavern license, or both.
-However, if the establishment has incidental service of liquor licenses, they are not affected.
+Additionally, some location issues, such as moratoriums that prohibit the issuance of a new package goods license, tavern license, or both.
+However, there are multiple options and steps we can take to ensure you are able to secure the necessary licenses and open your business as envisioned.
 We are also able to discuss issues that would need to be brought up with a potential landlord right off the bat.
-These types of issues include contingencies in cases where licenses are unable to be secured and rent abatement if construction of licensing is a lengthy process.
+These types of issues include contingencies in cases where licenses are unable to be secured and rent abatement if construction or licensing is a lengthy process.

 After picking out a location, you need to pass all inspections.
 We will provide a checklist to prepare for Fire, Health and BACP inspections.
 You are also required to take a food sanitation course, as well as an alcohol server course as part of the licensing process.

-The entire process can take 75-120 days depending on numerous variables such as: the city’s efficiency, whether or not all proper documentation is present, if any issues arise, or small matters in regards to the documents.
+The entire process can take 75-120 days depending on numerous variables such as: the city's efficiency, whether or not all proper documentation is timely provided, if any issues arise, or other potential issues.
 After the completion of the application, there is still a chance that you can be denied.